 When username, password, or domain are required, the installer requests this information:

-The ‘Validate’ button checks the username and password and alerts you if the user can’t be found or if the password is incorrect.
-Both Local Computer and Domain credentials can be validated, however validating domain credentials requires that the installer be run by a domain user:
+Installer requesting local computer username and password The ‘Validate’ button checks the username and password and alerts you if the user can’t be found or if the password is incorrect.
+Both Local Computer and Domain credentials can be validated, however validating domain credentials requires that the installer be run by a domain user.

 -